Title 19 Wisconsin Legal Advocacy

 If you are approaching retirement, this is the time when you need to start making informed choices about your financial future and long-term medical care.
 When you start facing an entirely new and difficult set of issues in your life, including Title 19 in Wisconsin (Medicaid planning) and disability planning, we are here to help.
 Our Wisconsin elder law attorneys work closely with you, your family, and your financial advisors to protect your Medicaid eligibility and put health and financial directives in place for your future care.
 With our knowledge of elder law and our vast experience with disability planning, estate planning, and Title 19 planning, we can help you secure long-term care without draining your assets.

 The rules relating to Wisconsin Medicaid (Title 19) eligibility are complex.
 The system is currently set up in a manner that requires you to use your available assets to pay for health care before you can qualify for Medicaid.
 We believe that you should not have to choose between maintaining financial independence and qualifying for health coverage.

 Our Menomonee Falls estate planning lawyers have extensive experience with Medicaid planning.
-We work with you to arrange your assets in a manner which will protect your Title 19 eligibility without forcing you to deplete your finances.
-We have a variety of financial planning tools at our disposal to help you reduce your overall net worth so you are in strict compliance with rules for Medicaid eligibility.
+We work with you to arrange your assets in a manner which will protect your Title 19 eligibility.
+But, without forcing you to deplete your finances.
+We have a variety of financial planning tools at our disposal to help you reduce your overall net worth.
+So ,you are in strict compliance with rules for Medicaid eligibility.